three-ball/self-learning/backend-101/06_Kafka.md

   - After that, it will switch to another partition.
   - This approach reduces the number of requests and improves throughput.
   - Sticky partitioner increases the rate of "filling" the batch, which leads to increase hit `batch.size` instead of `linger.ms`.
+- We can say this is "Per Batch" Round-Robin, where the producer sends messages to the same partition until the batch is full, then switches to the next partition.

 ```mermaid
 sequenceDiagram